How to prep a room for wallpapering

 Stripping your walls is messy business.
 Make sure your room is well-ventilated and use a protective mask if you have any suspicions about the presence of lead under the surface.

 We know - prep work can result in quite a bit of a mess.
-Clear everything up before you start hanging wallpaper for a clean working space.
+Clear everything up before you start hanging wallpaper for a clean working space (read more on where to start with wallpapering here).

 There you have it - a fully prepped room that’s ready for your handywork.
 Take a deep breath and prepare to paper...